-The School of Earth Sciences is a multi-disciplinary school, involved in teaching and research in various branches of the solid and atmospheric Earth Sciences.
+The School of Earth Sciences has 49 Academic and Research staff and 9 Professional staff, involved in teaching and research in various branches of the solid and atmospheric Earth Sciences.
 The School operates a comprehensive programme of Tertiary Education at both undergraduate and postgraduate levels and undertakes extensive research programs of fundamental and applied significance.

-This position will be embedded within the School's Climate and Weather theme, which is an active group focusing on many aspects of meteorology and climate science.
-Of particular relevance for this position is the School's involvement in the Australian Research Council's Centre of Excellence for Climate Extremes (http://arc-extremes.weebly.com).
-The ARC Centre of Excellence for Climate Extremes is a major 7-year initiative supported by the Australian Research Council.
+This position will be embedded within the School's Climate and Weather theme, which is an active group focusing on many aspects of atmospheric science, meteorology and climate science.

+The School is also a partner in the Australian Research Council's Centre of Excellence for Climate Extremes (CLEX).
+CLEX is a major 7-year initiative supported by the Australian Research Council.
 It is a consortium of five Australian universities with a suite of outstanding national and international Partner Organisations as collaborators.
-The Centre of Excellence research agenda encompasses interconnected research programs focused on Heatwaves, Rainfall, Drought and Variability in the Tropics and Extratropics.
+The Centre of Excellence research agenda encompasses interconnected research programs focused on Heatwaves, Rainfall, Drought and Climate Variability.